SeaGL/organization/meetings/2024/20241021-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- got all the info to the venue.
-- made room decisions.
-- need to finalize the layout of every room.
-- [ ] meet with the venue to finalize room layout (Salt)
-- [ ] plan for shopping for coffee, snacks, etc. (Salt)

 #### A/V & DevOps
-- things are going well.
-Working super hard
-  - Software:   Linux image for AV is going well.
-- [ ] get list of equipment to rent to Salt (AJ)

 #### Finance
-- not much going on.
-- right now the last 2 bronze sponsors paperwork has gone out from OSI.
-  - waiting to hear back on that.
-  - other than Google no one else has really paid.
-- [discussion about individual sponsors]
-- $10/month storage cost increase.

 #### IDEA
-- blog post went out.
-  - it looks like it has been shared around.
-  - thank you!
-- Dina has been posting in other groups too.
-  - PyLadies, ???, I think the entire list that was given me.
-  - Salt was very appreciative, thank you.

 #### Partnerships
-- our partners are starting to get back to us re: getting contracts signed and the info that's needed.
-  - some of them are wanting info about where they're going to be, what kind of supplies will they have, if they want to send stuff ahead of time, etc.
-  - who's the right person to talk to about this, if not the Partnership chat?
-    - the Partnership chat is the place.
-    - Salt has a lot of this info, just need to get it out of his head.
-  - [ ] send the FAQ thing to Salt (Robin)
-  - may want to add some of this to the prospectus in future years.
-- one of our nonprofit partners switched to being a bronze partner!!
-- got an email out to all leads who have not responded.
-- Norm needs some help with building a list of who to thank when.
-  - Salt knows this stuff.
-  - basically the things we've promised different people for when to thank them, checking off speaker gifts, etc.
-  - [ ] check in with Salt to make checklist of sponsor needs (Norm)

 #### Policy & Protocol
-- no updates

 #### Programming & Flow
-- we got emails out to speakers with logistics info and asking them to confirm.
-  - but, we had a weird email routing issue (which is now resolved) where speakers couldn't reply.
-  - we might have missed a few emails.
-- generated accounts for keynote speakers so they can update their own bios.
-  - only missing one bio.
-- want people to have copies of the overview schedule.
-  - [ ] send Dawn overview schedule to refine (Salt)

 #### Promotion & Outreach
-- still waiting on schedule to start posting to social media.
-  - will contact Mateus on the images
-- Salt would like ASAP after the schedule going out.
-  - will probably have to ship it with one keynote speaker being an unknown.
-  - still waiting on two unconfirmed talks and may have to ship without.
-  - definitely pushing to have it out this week though

 #### Volunteers
-- Salt and Angel met to expand volunteers wants and needs.
-  - that info is in Nextcloud.
-- we got a few more volunteer interest forms and those need to be followed up on.

 ### New Items